Buglik/PEA2/README.md

 # PEA2
+Designing-effective-algorithms course at Wrocław University of Science and Technology.

+[Local Search]

-[Local Search] Tabu Search and Simulated Annealing for TSP.
+Tabu Search and Simulated Annealing for TSP(Traveling Salesman Problem).